exokitxr/webmr-docs/docs/Essentials.md

 ---
-id: doc2
+id: Essentials
-title: document number 2
+title: Essential Tools for Exokit Platform
+sidebar_label: Essential Tools for Exokit
 ---

 This is a link to [another document.](doc3.md)